If you’re a member of a project management office (PMO) at a fast-growing organization, your day-to-day may feel like you’re running a race.

-- Strategic portfolio management: An EPMO needs to supervise project portfolio management, overseeing project investments and objectives to ensure priorities are aligned with business goals.
+- Strategic portfolio management: An EPMO needs to supervise project portfolio management (PPM), overseeing project investments and objectives to ensure project prioritization aligns with business goals.

-In cases when a company is too young or too small to consistently carry on multiple projects at the same time, a project management office, whether it's supportive, directive, or controlling, is usually a better way to keep projects on budget and on schedule.
+In cases when a company is too young or too small to consistently carry on multiple projects at the same time, a PMO is usually a better way to keep projects on budget and on schedule.

-Furthermore, if a business is limited to major projects in a single department, developing a PMO is most often a better choice than an enterprise PMO.
+Furthermore, if a business is limited to managing major projects within a single department, developing a PMO is most often a better choice than an EPMO.

 As an organization grows, it can be hard to know when the time is right to transition to an EPMO.
-Here’s some signs that the time is ripe to start moving toward an enterprise PMO:
+Here’s some signs that an organization may be ready to set up an EPMO:

 - Project managers spend a majority of their time putting out fires instead of meeting project objectives and goals

-- Project team members and other employees in the org cannot clearly state (or don’t know) the overall business strategy
+- Project team members and other employees in the organization cannot clearly state (or don’t know) the business strategy

 How To Transition To An EPMO

-If you’re creating your EMPO internally, work with other leaders to analyze project managers and other employees to see if they might have the skills and strengths to transition to a role within your EPMO.
-Those who don’t may need to move to other roles and departments that align with their experience.
+If you’re creating your EPMO internally, work with other leaders to analyze project managers and other employees to see if they might have the skills and strengths to transition to a role within your EPMO.

 What Software Tools Should EPMOs Use?